philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 | IPv6-only with NAT64 | True IPv6-only       | extended     |
 | True IPv6-only       | True IPv6-only       | extended     |
 {: #scn_combinations title="Scenario combinations to consider for IPv6 testing"}

-## Lifecycle Functions {#lifecycle-functions}

-Orthogonal to the Base Scenarios, we define lifecycle functions, i.e., the phases in which an application is approached during a simplified lifecycle of the application, in accordance to [NIST.SP.500-267Ar1] as follows:

-- Installation: The installation of the application including any initial configuration required for getting the application in a state where remote services are operational.

-- User Interface: All forms of interactive access to the application (e.g., Web UI, API).

-- Management: All forms of remote management and monitoring functions.

-- Update: All forms of update functions, including both automatic and manual update mechanisms.

 ## Testing Lifecycle Function Considerations